jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - Chapter 8 - The Moderns
    - Application -

-- Chapter 9 - Techvolution - Camels in the Amazon
+- Chapter 9 - Techvolution - The Ones Who Lived the Truth - Camels in the Amazon
    - Application -